absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 </figure>

 As you can see, if we generate a huge list of different functions to call, we can gain an immense amount of performance simply by sorting our data.
-We can either sort it ourselves, or sit it as it accumulates, by putting it in different lists.
-The other major performance gain we get is by introducing SIMD.
+We can either sort it ourselves, or sort it as it accumulates, by putting it in different lists/queues/buckets.
+The other performance gain we get is by introducing SIMD.
 Note that the performance gain isn't huge when changing to SIMD.
 This is a case where each function is small enough that we are mostly memory bound.
 SIMD does nothing to alleviate that, except try to draw on even more of the memory bandwidth.

 If we instead look at code which uses an actual function from path tracing, in this case sphere intersection, we are doing much more compute per memory load and can see a significant increase in performance.
 Here's